JavaZakariae/javascript-notes/README.md

 - array: `[1,'str1',true]`, arrays are `0` indexed, they can contains heterogenous types, objects type included as follows: `[1,'str1',true, {key1: 1.5}]` .
 - object: `{key1:"value1", key2: 1.5, key3: true}`

+## NaN
+- Returned anytime a method expect a number input, and the caller pass a non number, the following expression will return NaN: `Math.sqrt('Mehdi the special one')`
+- `typeof NaN` will return number.
+- To check if a given value is of type NaN, we can use the function `isNaN(Math.sqrt('Mehdi the special one)`.

 ## Comparison Operators
 - `45 == 45` will return true, we check if the two are equal.
 - `45 === "45"` will return false, we check if both are equal and their type is the same, it is called the strict equal.